allegroai/clearml-docs/docs/fundamentals/artifacts.md

 ```python
 task.upload_artifact(name='folder', artifact_object='/path/to/folder/')
 ```
-* Upload an instance of an object, Numpy/Pandas/PIL (converted to npz/csv.gz/jpg formats accordingly).
+* Upload an instance of an object, Numpy / Pandas / PIL (converted to npz / csv.gz / jpg formats accordingly).
 If the object type is unknown, it is pickled and uploaded.
 ```python
 person_dict = {'name': 'Erik', 'age': 30}